SHAC's Camp Guidelines and Policies:

-6. For Pack Overnighters at least one adult must have BALOO training.
+6. For Pack Overnighters: At least one adult must have BALOO training.
 Find a BALOO course near you.

 7. For Webelos Den Camping: Webelos leaders are highly encourage to take Outdoor Leader Skills for Webelos Leaders (OLSWL).
 Find an OLSWL course near you.
 BALOO training is also recommended.

 8. All registered BSA adults must take Youth Protection Training (YPT) online.
 All parents attending a campout are highly encouraged to take YPT.